10 THINGS I LOVE ABOUT BEING AN ARTIST

 8. Learning persistence, patience, and determination.

-9. Being focused and turning my thoughts and ideas into visual objects.
+9. Being focused and creating my visual concepts into reality.

 10. Creating is always an exciting process, it never gets boring.